|Tour start → end dates||Price||Enquire|

 Meals Included: Breakfast, Lunch, Dinner

-Before continuing onwards to Dar es Salaam, we stop at Arusha in the morning in order to replenish our supplies.
-On today’s drive we journey through the town of Moshi, located at the base of the majestic Mount Kilimanjaro – Africa’s highest mountain.
-Moshi acts as the starting point for all expeditions up Mount Kilimanjaro and, depending on weather conditions, we might be lucky enough to catch a glimpse of the mountain’s snow-capped peak that makes for an incredible photographic opportunity.
-We pass through massive sisal plantations by The Usambara and Pare Mountain ranges before finally arriving at our beautiful campsite that is situated between these mountains, midway between Arusha and Dar es Salaam.
+Before continuing onto Dar es Salaam, we stop in Arusha in the morning to replenish our supplies.
+We drive through the town of Moshi located at the majestic Mount Kilimanjaro – Africa’s highest mountain.
+Moshi acts as the starting point for all expeditions up Mount Kilimanjaro.
+Depending on weather conditions, we might be lucky enough to catch a glimpse of the mountain’s snow-capped summit that makes for an incredible photographic opportunity.
+We pass through vast sisal plantations by The Usambara and Pare Mountain ranges before arriving at our beautiful campsite situated between these mountains, midway between Arusha and Dar es Salaam.

 Meals Included: Breakfast, Lunch, Dinner